rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

 = 4.4.5 =
-rtMedia 4.4.5, with upgraded mediaelement library.
+rtMedia 4.4.5, with the upgraded mediaelement library.

 == Sponsors ==